 7) What’s it like being a woman in Saudi Arabia?

 Contradictions abound when it comes to the status of women in Saudi Arabia.
-For some, it is the safest place on earth, others, however, rail against the guardianship system that requires women to ask their husband’s or father’s permission to travel or get a job; although this is not officially a law.
+For some, it is the safest place on earth with a high quality of life and great healthcare; others, however, rail against the guardianship system that requires women to ask their husband’s or father’s permission to travel or get a job; although this is not officially a law.
 Again, recent reforms have played their part in bringing women into the workforce and giving them wider social roles.

 Women have been able to nominate candidates for municipal elections since 2015 and allowed to drive since 2018.
 The landmark move was accompanied by other freedoms; namely, the ability to take part in physical education classes and attend sporting events.
 A July 2019 report said the country plans to ease travel restrictions for women, too.